Mnoble-19/final-year-project/README.md

 The repo contains 3 main folders
 *  Mobile
 *  Arduino code - for the embedded microcontroller
-*  Documentation - Latex source code for the final tehse
+*  Documentation - Latex source code for the final thesis